 The board has established a formal process of evaluation of the board, its committees and its individual directors.
-A detailed survey covering board organization, the Chairman of the Board, the Lead Director, management and human resources, strategy and plans, financial and corporate issues, shareholder communications and the function of board committees will be distributed annually to all directors.
-The survey will be strictly confidential to encourage full and frank comments (with the outside board governance consultant compiling the results to ensure such confidentiality).
-The outside consultant will prepare a summary report and recommendations and submit those to the Lead Director.
-The Lead Director will meet with each director individually to review the report and recommendations and to review their role on the board of directors.
+A detailed survey covering board organization, the Group Chairman, the Lead Director, management and human resources, strategy and plans, financial and corporate issues, shareholder communications and the function of board committees will be distributed annually to all directors.
+The survey will be strictly confidential to encourage full and frank comments.
+The Lead Director will meet with each director individually to review the survey and recommendations and to review their role on the board of directors.
 The Corporate Governance and Compensation Committee will also review the report and recommendations.
 It is intended that this process will be completed each year for the Committee to undertake its annual review of the criteria applicable to candidates to be considered for nomination to the board.